Speak to a Friendly Routing Expert Now:

 Buying a FedEx route may cost a considerable amount of money.
 It can cost as much as $1 million, which may require most owner-operators to take out a business loan.

-Finding investors may be hard, so another alternative is to partner with multiple people.
+Finding investors may be challenging, so another alternative is to partner with multiple people.
 You should be mindful of your specific portion of the expected net profits.

-$250k in annual net revenue may seem great for a solo owner-operator, but sounds far less attractive when split 5 ways.
+$250k in annual net revenue may seem significant for a solo owner-operator but sounds far less attractive when split 5 ways.

 Need to Purchase Equipment and Resources

 The initial capital is not the only investment you have to worry about.
-As a FedEx route operator, you also need to buy your own assets.
+As a FedEx route operator, you must also buy your assets.

 Sudden Downtime